-The Faculty of Humanities and Education enjoys a long tradition of excellence in teaching and pioneering research in cultural studies, education, history, library studies, linguistics, literature, media and communication, modern languages and philosophy.
-Departments in the Humanities and Education have made substantial on-going contributions to the work of the Caribbean Examinations Council, as well as to the Joint Board of Teacher Education.
-The Faculty has significantly contributed to the development of regional thinking, professional standards and to the building of Caribbean identities.
+The Faculty of Humanities and Education enjoys a long tradition of excellence in teaching and pioneering research in cultural studies, education, history & archaeology, heritage studies, library and information studies, linguistics, literature, film, media and communication, modern languages and philosophy.
+Departments in the Humanities and Education have made substantial and on-going contributions to the work of the Caribbean Examinations Council, as well as to the Joint Board of Teacher Education.
+The Faculty has significantly contributed to the development of regional thinking, professional standards and to the building of Caribbean identifies.